synesthesiam/old-custom-components/README.md

 Training
 ----------

-Once you have rhasspy configured and running, you can extend it by adding new training phrases.
+Once you have Rhasspy configured and running, you can extend it by adding new training phrases.
 By default, these are stored in Markdown format in `rhasspy-assistant/data/examples.md`.
 Examples are broken down by intent, so